Genivia/ugrep/README.md

     :cclose

 Note that multiple matches on the same line are listed in the quickfix window separately.
-If this is not desired then remove `\ -g` from `grepprg`.
-With this change, only the first match on a line is shown, like GNU/BSD grep.
+If this is not desired then remove `\ -g` from `grepprg` in `.vimrc`.
+With this change, only the first match on a line is shown.

 You can use **ugrep** options with the Vim `:grep` command, for example to select single- and multi-line comments in `main.cpp`:

     :grep -o -f c++/comments main.cpp

-Only the first line of each multi-line comment is shown as a match in quickfix, to save space.
+The first line of a multi-line comment is shown in quickfix, to save space.
+To show all lines of a multi-line match, remove `%-G` from `grepformat` in `.vimrc`.

 ugrep versus other greps
 ------------------------